Vermont: Civil War

+Post–Civil War to the present

+Demographic changes

 Beginning in the mid-19th century, Vermont industries attracted numerous Irish, Scottish, and Italian immigrants, adding to its residents of mostly English and some French Canadian ancestry.
-Many of the immigrants migrated to Barre, where the men worked as stonecutters of granite, for which there was a national market.
-Vermont granite was used in major public buildings in many states.
+Many of the immigrants migrated to Barre, where many worked as stonecutters of granite, for which there was a national market.
+Vermont granite was used in major public buildings throughout the United States.

 In this period, many Italian and Scottish women operated boarding houses to support their families.
-Such facilities also helped absorb new residents and help them learn the new culture; European immigrants peaked in number between 1890 and 1900.
+Such facilities helped absorb new residents and taught them the new culture; European immigrants peaked in number between 1890 and 1900.
 Typically immigrants boarded with people of their own language and ethnicity, but sometimes they boarded with others.

-Gradually the new immigrants were absorbed into the state.
+Gradually, the new immigrants assimilated into the state.
 Times of tension aroused divisions.
-In the early 20th century, some people in Vermont became alarmed about what they considered to be a decline in rural areas; people left farming to move to cities and others seemed unable to fit within society.
+In the early 20th century, some Vermonters were alarmed about the decline of rural areas; people left farming to move to cities and others seemed unable to fit within society.
 In addition, there was a wave of immigration by French Canadians, and Protestant Anglo-Americans feared being overtaken by the new immigrants, who added to the Catholic population of Irish and Italians.
 Based on the colonial past, some Yankee residents considered the French Canadians to have intermarried too frequently with Native Americans.

-In an era influenced by ideas of social Darwinism, some Vermont leaders promoted eugenics, an idea that the population could be managed and improved by limiting marriage and reproduction by certain members classified as unfit or defective.
-It passed a marriage law, to limit marriage by people considered unfit.
-In 1915, the Brandon State School opened, the beginning of a related effort to segregate and control those judged unfit to reproduce.

-The state followed efforts to improve children's welfare by establishing other institutions to house the mentally ill or disabled.
-From 1925 to 1928, the Eugenics Survey of Vermont conducted research and recorded the histories of families it determined were degenerate or dependent.
-It also attempted to educate the public about why restrictive measures, including voluntary sterilization, were desirable.
-Review by current historians reveals the results were socially prejudiced, as the surveys tended to target the poor and disenfranchised minorities, including French Canadians, Abenaki, and disabled.

-In 1931, Vermont was the 29th state to pass a eugenics law.
-Vermont like other states, sterilized some patients in institutions and persons it had identified through surveys as degenerate or unfit.
-It nominally had permission from the patients or their guardians, but abuses have been documented.
-Two-thirds of the sterilizations were done on women, and poor, unwed mothers were targeted, among others.
-The surgery was performed at institutions and hospitals in the state supposedly devoted to care of people in need.
-There is disagreement about how many sterilizations were performed; most were completed from 1931 to 1941, but such procedures were recorded as late as 1970.
+In 1970, the population of Vermont stood at 444,732.
+By 1980, it had increased by over 65,000 to 511,456.
+That change, an increase of 15 percent, was the largest increase in Vermont's population since the days of the Revolutionary War.